moved0311/Note/2. TODO/Question.md

-how zusuand work?
+* how zusuand work?
-react from scratch
+* react from scratch
+* How to detech user is using ad block